rgrannell1/pi/README.md

 ## Are Pi Approximations Useful?

 Not really.
-Most approximations are longer than their decimal approximation.
+Most rational approximations are _longer_ than their decimal approximation.
 For example,

 `π ≈ 103638 / 32989 (3.141 592 65)`